ashokhollav/box-skills-gcp/README.md

 We will use Product search api's within our cloud function, which gets triggered when a file is uploaded into Box.

+**Use case is:**
-The use case is: You, a retailer, use Box for storing all your product  related data such as images.
+You, a retailer, use Box for storing all your product  related data such as images.
 There are a lot of images to organize and you need a quick way to not only organize these datasets but also find out similar products, the max price of such products and other information.
 You choose to create a ML powered product catalog in Google Cloud, which allows you to query visually and semantically similar items.
 Once you upload the data into Box, the custom skill that you've built will call the Google Cloud Product Search api - the catalog for which you;ve built already - The API returns similar product in your catalog and the category, price information.

+**Workflow **